-TUNA / Prostiva for Benign Prostatic Hyperplasia starts with a transrectal ultrasound which will be used to take a picture of the prostate, determine its dimensions, and to inject lidocaine as local anesthesia.
+TUNA or Transurethreal Needle Ablation for Benign Prostatic Hyperplasia starts with a transrectal ultrasound which will be used to take a picture of the prostate, determine its dimensions, and to inject lidocaine as local anesthesia.
 This is a very well tolerated step akin to numbing before a dental procedure and is very quick.
 The patient will then be repositioned and the TUNA can commence.

-The TUNA is performed through a cystoscope.
-Each treatment takes 2 minutes and twenty seconds, and in the hands of Dr. Engel or Losee usually either five or seven treatments are performed total.
-Thus, a TUNA takes approximately 15 minutes once started.
-During the TUNA, there may be slight pain, but typically one experiences the feeling of needing to urinate.
+The TUNA is performed through a cystoscope inserted into the urethra.
+Each treatment takes 2 minutes and 20 seconds, and in the hands of Dr. Engel usually either five or seven treatments are performed in total.
+Thus, a TUNA takes approximately only 15 minutes once started.
+During the procedure, there may be slight pain, but typically one primarily experiences the feeling of needing to urinate.
 Once finished, a catheter is inserted, a urinary drainage bag is attached to the patient’s leg, and this will be used to drain the patient’s urine for 2 days.
-In Dr. Engel’s case, the patient takes their own catheter out on Sunday morning and follows up Monday or Tuesday just to make sure there is no urinary retention.
+In Dr. Engel’s case, the patient takes their own catheter out two days later and follows up three days later in order to ensure that there is no urinary retention.
 Although there may be some irritation to urination at that point, generally there is little recovery to be done once the catheter is removed.
 Classically the TUNA/Prostiva is done on a Tuesday so the patient can be seen in the office on Friday before the weekend.